-• From the climate risk, to the push for net-zero, the wellness revolution and a wave of technology transformation - sustainability is driving a fundamental shift in commercial real estate, creating significant risks and opportunities for insurance underwriting and investment.
+From the climate risk, to the push for net-zero, smart buildings and the wellness revolution - sustainability is driving a fundamental shift in commercial real estate, creating significant risks and opportunities for insurance operations, underwriting and investment management.
 These are some of the trends in play:

 Climate Impacts Push Insurance Costs Upwards